-17 Soft organization is central, as per Gánti, for cell life: 'Now what makes the cell living?
+17 Soft-organization is central, for Gánti, for cell life: "Now what makes the cell living?
 The soft organization of its inner events and occurrences.
-Thus, if we are looking for the fundamental laws, for the principle of life, we have to establish the connections of this soft organization' (p.
+Thus, if we are looking for the fundamental laws, for the principle of life, we have to establish the connections of this soft organization" (p.
 66).

-Gánti uses several biochemical cycles to illustrate the ideas in the chemoton.
-He begins with the citric acid cycle introduced above and initially de-emphasizes the importance of new inputs of acetyl-CoA and instead emphasizes that oxaloacetic acid and all other intermediates are regenerated by the cycle.
-He represents this by the following formalism (Scheme 1)18:
+acetyl-CoA and instead emphasizes that oxaloacetic acid, and all other intermediates, are regenerated by the cycle.
+He represents this by the following formalism18: